 Bile Duct Cancer or Cholangiocarcinoma: Bile duct filters bile, a by-product of liver metabolism.
 In cases of bile duct cancer, the build-up of excessive bile impairs renal function by hampering their ability to filter blood.

 Leprosy: Leprosy patients often experience nephritis i.e. inflammation of nephrons or kidney cells thereby leading to impaired renal function.

 Poly-cystic kidney disease: It presents usually in adults as numerous cysts growing in the kidneys.
-Symptoms include persistent or intermittent pain in lower back, on the sides and in between ribs and headaches.
+Symptoms include persistent or intermittent pain in the lower back, on the sides, and in between ribs and headaches.

-Hemolytic Uremic Syndrome (HUS): This condition is marked by destruction of red blood cells, low platelet count and renal failure.
+Hemolytic Uremic Syndrome (HUS): This condition is marked by the destruction of red blood cells, low platelet count, and renal failure.
 Symptoms often include bloody vomiting, diarrhoea, purpurae formation or bruising, lethargy, etc.

 Kidney Dysplasia: This is characterized by abnormal kidney development (one or both) in babies while they are in the womb.
 Such babies often require treatment such as dialysis and kidney transplant early in life.

 How to Check Kidney Function at Home